pypa/packaging.python.org/source/appveyor.rst

 Background
 ==========

-Windows users typically do not have access to a C compiler, and therefore are reliant on projects that use C extensions distributing binary wheels on PyPI in order for the distribution to be installable via ``pip install dist``.
-However, it is often the case that projects which are intended to be cross-platform are developed on Unix, and so the project developers *also* have the problem of lack of access to a Windows compiler.
+Many projects are developed on Unix by default, and providing Windows support can be a challenge, because setting up a suitable Windows test environment is non-trivial, and may require buying software licenses.

 The Appveyor service is a continuous integration service, much like the better-known `Travis`_ service that is commonly used for testing by projects hosted on `Github`_.
 However, unlike Travis, the build workers on Appveyor are Windows hosts and have the necessary compilers installed to build Python extensions.

+Windows users typically do not have access to a C compiler, and therefore are reliant on projects that use C extensions distributing binary wheels on PyPI in order for the distribution to be installable via ``pip install <dist>``.
+By using Appveyor as a build service (even if not using it for testing) it is possible for projects without a dedicated Windows environment to provide Windows-targeted binaries.

 Setting Up
 ==========